PleXone2019/arissploit/README.md

 # About arissploit framework

-Arissploit Framework is a database of exploits, viruses and tools for penetration testing developed by Entynetproject and designed by DJ Mobley.
+Arissploit Framework is a database of exploits, viruses and tools for penetration testing.
+Arissploit is a powerful framework includes a lot of tools for beginners.
+Arissploit Framework developed by Entynetproject and designed by DJ Mobley.

 # How to install arissploit